 It is welcome that 20-minute neighbourhoods have been acknowledged and introduced in this section.
+There is currently no mention of the food environment within 20-minute neighbourhoods in draft NPF4.
+This is a gap which needs to be addressed.
 Ensuring the provision of healthy food environments needs to be considered as a core and essential part of these neighbourhoods, with easy access to locally available healthy, nutritious and sustainable food prioritised.

-This section mentions a desire to create healthy places, which is welcome.
-However, it mentions nothing about the food environment and the important role of planning in this regard.
+Further, this section mentions a desire to create healthy places, which is welcome.
+However, as with 20-minute neighbourhoods, it mentions nothing about the food environment and the important role of planning in this regard.
 This is a significant omission.
 Planning has an essential role in creating healthy places and spaces, and both positively and negatively impacts on these places and spaces through the decisions taken, for example in terms of the outlets that are permitted to open and the distribution of these within an area.
+In order for 20-minute neighbourhoods to be effective, they need to be more clearly defined, with it explicitly pinned down what is meant, and this goes further than just active travel.
+For 20-minute neighbourhoods, it is important to recognise that a one-size fits all approach will not be appropriate, and local areas will require the ability to introduce it in a way which recognises and meets the needs of their area.